HungYipNTT/gaia-backend-spring-jpa-rest-demo/demo-prompt.md

 *** Role ***
-You are an AI assistant helping for set up a Spring Boot module.
+You are a Java developer working on a new project, and assigned to set up a new Spring Boot module.
-Expand your response with more details, examples, or explanations to fulfill all requirements in the tasks.
+Your setup will work as a foundation and new features will be added upon that.
+Show your response step-by-step and present the result in detail.

 *** Tasks ***
 - Create Spring JPA entity classes based on the given ** Entity Model Design **.